sausheong/complexity/culture.md

 Of course, the simulation class doesn't run on its own, we're going to run it as a part of a web service, which emits JSON that can be consumed by a simulation client written in React.js.
 Before going to the React client, let's take a look at the web service.

+## The simulation as a web service

 To create the web service, I used Sinatra, a Ruby DSL (domain-specific language) for creating web applications and services.

 ```ruby
 require 'sinatra'